-- In a Conventionally Insulated System, the membrane is the final layer, exposed to the weather.
+- In a Conventionally Insulated System (sometimes referred to as a Compact Roof), the membrane is the final layer, exposed to the weather.
 It protects the other roofing components, including insulation, from exposure to water, wind and other weather conditions.
 Conventionally Insulated assemblies are classified in this Manual by three different methods of attachment (securement) to the roof deck: - 1) Mechanically Attached Roof Systems (MARS) - 2) Partially Adhered Roof Systems (PARS) - 3) Adhesive Applied Roof Systems (AARS)